Helen Caceres

-Helen Caceres (née Petinos; born 15 June 1993) is an Australian association football player, who currently plays for Melbourne City in the Australian W-League.
-She previously played for the Western Sydney Wanderers.
+Helen Caceres (née Petinos; born 15 June 1993) is an Australian former soccer player who played as a striker.
+She made 51 appearances and scored five goals in the A-League Women (previously known as the W-League) for Melbourne City and Western Sydney Wanderers.

 Playing career

-Petinos grew up in Western Sydney, and played her junior football in her hometown of Liverpool, New South Wales.
-She then joined Marconi Stallions FC - where she made a name for herself in the NSW Premier League.
-After nine years with the Stallions, she proceeded to sign her first W-League (Australia) contract with the Western Sydney Wanderers in 2012.
+Petinos grew up in Western Sydney and played junior football in her hometown of Liverpool, New South Wales.
+She then joined Marconi Stallions - where she made a name for herself in the NSW Premier League.
+After nine years with the Stallions, she signed her first W-League contract with Western Sydney Wanderers in 2012.

 Petinos made her debut for the Western Sydney Wanderers on 17 November 2013 in a match against Canberra United.
-She made 11 appearances for the team during the 2013–14 W-League season and scored 1 goal during a 3–0 win against Perth Glory on 14 December 2013.
+She made 11 appearances for the team during the 2013–14 W-League season, scoring a single goal during a 3–0 win against Perth Glory on 14 December 2013.

-During the 2014–15 W-League season, Petinos made 12 appearances and scored 2 goals.
+During the 2014–15 W-League season, Petinos made 12 appearances and scored two goals.

 After spending four seasons at Western Sydney, as well as a year away from the W-League due to living overseas in United Arab Emirates, Petinos signed with Melbourne City for the 2018–19 W-League season.

 Personal life

-Helen is married to Sydney FC midfielder Anthony Cáceres (married on 2 June 2018) whom she met at Westfields Sports High School.
+Helen is married to Sydney FC midfielder Anthony Cáceres (married 2 June 2018) whom she met at Westfields Sports High School.
 She is of Greek descent.

-They are the first wife and husband, to play at the same club in the A-League and the affiliated W-League (Australia).
+They are the first wife and husband to play at the same club in the A-Leagues.